Men's EuroHockey Club Trophy I: Tournament details

 If the score at the end of the regulation time of a classification match is a draw, then a shoot-out competition is played to establish a winner.

 Higher and lower tournaments

-Above the EuroHockey Club Trophy II is the EuroHockey Club Trophy I, and below it is the EuroHockey Club Challenge 1, the EuroHockey Club Challenge 2, and so on.
+Above the EuroHockey Club Trophy I is the Euro Hockey League, and below it is the EuroHockey Trophy II, the EuroHockey Club Challenge 1, and so on.
 This structure is designed to give every EHF member nation the opportunity to enter their best clubs into European competition at an appropriate level, and through that exposure to improve the level of their domestic hockey.

 Results

 1981–1989

 From 1981 until 1989, the tournament was held once a year and the finalists' countries were promoted to the EuroHockey Club Champions Cup.